msa-em/guide-tem-simulation/aberrations.md

 An ideal lens forms a spherical wave converging on or emerging from a single point.
 This means that a plane wave will be converted to a spherical wave converging at the focal point of the lens, and the image of a point source is also a point.
 In STEM we want the objective lens to produce the smallest possible probe and in HRTEM we want the objective lens to produce a perfect magnified image of the sample.
 In most cases, both of these objectives require that we minimize all aberrations as much as possible.

-However, while the last decades has seen enormous improvements in the optics of electron microscopes, they are far from ideal optical system.
+While the last decades has seen enormous improvements in the optics of electron microscopes, S/TEMs are far from ideal optical system.
 Imperfections causes the focused wave front to deviate from the ideal spherical surface.

 ### Contrast transfer and the point-spread function